 An intentional flat character fits the above description but by design not by chance.
 The writer would intentionally create a shallow amount of depth for a variety of reasons which we’ll explore in more depth below.

 What Purpose Does a Flat Character Serve?

 Firstly, if a story is particular dense with regards to plot, and the book is not so much a character study but the characters serve a purpose to fulfil the narrative, a writer may flatten his characters in order to allow the reader to focus their attention on where the writer would like it to be directed.
-Otherwise, if both the plot and the characters are of such great depth and complexity, it may result in an overly complicated book that ends up in conflict with each other rather than harmony, almost serving as a distraction.
+Otherwise, if both the plot and the characters in a story are of such great depth and complexity, it may result in an overly complicated book that ends up in conflict with each other rather than harmony, almost serving as a distraction.

 Finally a flat character could be written into a story to represent an emotional or moral lesson.
-Their arc within the tale may be brief but regardless of how short their appearance may be, it is what they add or impart on to the main character rather than who they are themselves that makes them a valuable device literary device.
+Their arc within the tale may be brief but regardless of how short their appearance may be, it is what they add or impart to the main character rather than who they are themselves that makes them a valuable literary element.
 If the writer was to add in a complex backstory in this moments, it would likely end up detracting from the moral or message they are being used for rather than enhancing the story.

 Of course these are individual examples and it is more than likely that the best writers will interweave the above as well as other uses of a flat character to maximise their impact and meaning within their book.

 Let us take a look at a few hypothetical examples of flat characters, to emphasis the points made above and hopefully complete the understanding of what they are.